0xDrogon/hacktivedirectory-lab/README.md

 ## Connecting to the environment

 You can use RDP to connect to all Windows Servers using the domain users and respective credentials.
+However, you need to wait about 1 hour after you deploy the lab (check the timestamp outputted by Terraform).

-The attacker instance can be accessed by using SSH with the private key previously created:
+The attacker instance can be accessed right after Terraform finishes the execution by using SSH with the private key previously created:

 ```
 $ ssh -i terraform/keys/terraform_key.pem admin@<attacker_ip>